genob/securing-secrets-in-dotnet/ConsoleAppViaAppSettings/README.md

 - keep your "development" secrets out of `appsettings.json`
 - use `appsettings.Development.json` instead
 - add `appsettings.Development.json` to `.gitignore`
-- (optional) add nesting in csproj to visually nest the settings files

 downsides of this approach: